 The Recycling Cycle

 Collect, clean, granulate and spin: the recycling cycle of PET bottles.
-Water-shedding products such as bags and backpacks are made with the fibers resulting from this cycle.
+Water-shedding products such as bags and backpacks are made with the fiber resulting from this cycle.

 A granulate is then produced that can be spun into yarn and woven into fabric.
-This reduces landfill waste because old textiles are recycled and not disposed of.
+This reduces landfill waste because instead of throwing used textiles in the trash, they are recycled.
 There is also no additional need for petroleum in the reclamation of polymers.

-VAUDE would like to advance the use of recycled materials.
+VAUDE would like to continue to advance the use of recycled materials.

 The criteria for recycled VAUDE Green Shape products is between at least 30% recycled percentage on the finished product (for shoes) up to at least 90% (for apparel).